Sue: Who’s Robin Bland?

 Sue: Nice cliffhanger.
 Scary.

-As the credits roll, Sue notices something important.
+As the credits roll, Sue notices something.

-She doesn’t notice the zipper.
+She didn’t notice the zipper.
 Phew.

 Me: Morbius gave me nightmares.

 Sue: I bet.

 Me: I would wake up in the middle of the night screaming my head off.
 Mum threatened to ban Doctor Who if I didn’t pull myself together.
 In fact I wasn’t allowed to see the next story, which traumatised me even more.
 I had to move to New Zealand in 1979 to see that.

 Morbius goes apeshit, but Condo arrives to save the day.

 Sue: How long does it take for this guy to die?
 He’s already been shot in the stomach four times.

 Sue: Yeah, he was nice, for a dim-witted, decapitating cannibal.